dortania/OpenCore-Install-Guide/installation/installation-process.md

 config.plist found under EFI/OC | Neither renamed or placed the .plist in right location Only uses kexts that are needed | Downloaded every kext listed

-# Recovery Environment Steps (Don't worry about these unless you followed the alternate method!)
+# Recovery Environment Steps (Don't worry about these unless you followed the alternate method)

     Open Disk Utility